 If you can find wild-caught smoked salmon, that will also provide the best flavor, texture, and color for this dish.
 Specialty fish shops and grocery stores that specialize in wild-caught and natural fish will have this option in the packaged fish section.
 You can also buy the smoked salmon at delis that special in bagels and lox.

-- 1 french baguette
+1 French baguette

-- 2 tablespoons extra virgin olive oil
+2 tablespoons extra-virgin olive oil

-- 15 ounces ricotta cheese
+15 ounces ricotta cheese

-- 2 tablespoons chives (finely chopped)
+2 tablespoons finely chopped chives

-- 2 tablespoons parsley (finely chopped)
+2 tablespoons finely chopped parsley

-- 4 ounces of smoked salmon (wild-caught)
+4 ounces smoked salmon

-- Slice the french baguette on an angle into 1/4-inch slices.
+Preheat the oven to 400 F. Slice the french baguette on an angle into 1/4-inch slices.
 Place them on a baking sheet.
 They can lay close together, but don't have them overlap.

 Use a pastry brush to brush the olive oil over each baguette slice.
 If you don't have a pastry brush you can also drizzle the olive oil over the slices.

 Bake in the oven for 5 to 7 minutes or until lightly browned.
 Watch them closely to make sure they don't burn.
+Remove the baguette slices from the oven and allow them to cool on a cooling rack.

-- Remove the baguette slices from the oven and allow them to cool on a cooling rack.
-While they are cooling, whip together the ricotta cheese, chopped herbs, and lemon juice in a medium-sized bowl.
+Whip together the ricotta cheese, chopped herbs, and lemon juice in a medium-sized bowl.
 Season with salt and pepper to taste.
 If you are planning on making these crostini ahead of time, then place the ricotta mixture into the refrigerator and place the cooled baguette slices in a plastic bag until you are ready to serve.